An amazing, magical place to be. My son counts the days 'til returning each year.

 We live simply but comfortably, with hot showers and flush-toilet washrooms.

 Our cabins are designed to support increasing degrees of independence as children grow.
-Staff live as part of camper cabins, always in their own staff room, not in an open room shared with children.
+Staff live as part of camper cabins, ether in in an open room shared with the campers or in their own staff room.

 Mainside Units break into Groups of 10-12 campers with two counselors.
 Each Unit also has 2-3 floating counselors and/or counselor aides.

 Teenside Units break into Groups of 8-9 campers with one counselor, plus 2-3 floating counselors for the Unit.
-Work Program, SLC’s Leadership Development Experience, open to Upper Teens (age 15), has slightly more independence, with Groups of up to ten campers and one counselor.
+SLC’s Leadership Development Experience, open to Upper Teens (grades 10 and 11), has slightly more independence, with Groups of up to ten campers and one counselor.

 Specialists, social workers, Health Center nurses, and camp leadership are accessible to all campers.
 Our entire well-trained staff is dedicated to the health and wellness of our campers.